webfactory/WebfactoryResponsiveImageBundle/README.md

 - `formats`: Array of objects, with each object describing a different format variant of the motive/picture by the following keys:
     - `image_url` (mandatory): the URL of the image in this format
     - `options` (optional): an array with the following keys that parametrize this format variant:
-        - `sizes` (optional): a string with a size or an array with sizes, which should match layout/breakpoints.
-Defaults to 100% is no sizes is given and lazyloading is disabled.
+        - `sizes` (optional): a string that sets the `sizes`-Attribut.
+Defaults to `auto`, or to `100%` if lazyloading is disabled and sizes is empty.
         - `transformations_to_widths` (optional): an object with thumbor transformation names as keys and image widths as values.
-Defaults to `{'image_xxs' : '320w'}`.
+Sets the `srcset`-Attribute, with the thumbor image URLs based on the given transformations as the source.
+Defaults to a `srcset` with keys from `imagex_xxxs` to `image_xl` respectively to values from `160w` to `1600w`.
-        - `media_query` (optional): media query for the source element
+        - `media_query` (optional): a string that sets the media query for the source element
 - `options`: an array with the following keys:
     - `class`: Optional class to add to the img-tag.
 Defaults to empty class attribute is no value is given to keep the code readable.
     - `alt` (optional): the alternative text for the image.
 Defaults to empty string.
     - `title` (optional): the title text for the image.
 Defaults to empty string.
     - `data_attributes` (optional): an iterable object with data-attribute names (= the part after `data-`) and values as key/value pairs.
-    - `placeholder_filter`: The thumbor filter which is added to the placeholder image when lazyloading the image.
+    - `placeholder_filter`: a string with the name of the thumbor transformation (i.e. `image_lqip`) which is added to the placeholder image when lazyloading the image.
 Should match the target dimensions of the image.
-A list of default filters is provided with this bundle (see below) and can be overwritten / extended in the applicatrion configuration, e.g. the config.yml.
+A list of default transformations is provided with this bundle (see below) and can be overwritten / extended in the applicatrion configuration, e.g. the config.yml.
-    - `lazyload`: Enabled by default.
-Let sizes-calculation be handled by lazysizes script. https://github.com/aFarkas/lazysizes
+    - `lazyload` (optional): Use lazyloading.
+Defaults to `true`.

 Example: